Skip to main content

 Content strategy

-• Search for existing information before adding new content.
-Avoid duplication unless it is done for a strategic reason
+• Search existing content before adding new material.
+Avoid duplication unless strategic.

-• Start by making the smallest reasonable changes
+• Start with the smallest reasonable changes.
+Respect what works.

 docs.json